Vikash-exe/QGIS-automation/README.md

   2. Retile_and_del_outliner takes map, boundary and retiling size in pixels.
 It deletes the tiles intersecting with boundary for a clean square tile for model training.
   3. Data_sorting keeps the indexing in control.
   4. Accuracy_test is for checking ground truth points to predicted points accuracy in LULC prediction
+  5. most of the work is on scriprs made in pyhton and is flexible for different types of layers